 This visual layering also occurs in Khan’s videos, such as Last Three Piano Sonatas…after Franz Schubert, a three-channel video installation wherein he films multiple camera angles that capture numerous performances of the sonatas Schubert composed on his deathbed.
 The work is both an elegy and a paean to creative genius.
 As Khan explains, “The last three sonatas form a kind of cycle and thus illuminate one another when performed.
 Thematic, rhythmic and harmonic links are evident between the movement of each sonata and they also hold the idea that each piece is in some way inhabiting the persona of the lonely, alienated wanderer.”
 As with his richly layered photographic images, the meaning of the work emerges slowly and experientially with the passage of time.

-Idris Khan lives and works in London.
+Idris Khan lives and works in London, England.